 Send your interview follow-up email within 24 hours.

 Start with the name of the person who interviewed you.
 Use their first name if you are on a first-name basis.
-If not, include “Mr./Ms.” and their last name.
+If not, include both their first and last name.

 Choose an appropriate length.
 More concise is appropriate for most cases.

 Close the letter with your name and contact information, including your phone number and your email.

 Carefully proofread before you hit send.
 As with everything else you’ve sent to potential employers, give your follow-up a final edit before you send it.